se-edu/learningresources/contents/python/introduction-to-python.md

 ## Gotchas

 Like most other languages, Python has its own set of common gotchas that can really frustrate newbie Python programmers due to the unintended bugs.
-Let's consider this common pitfall called that most Python programmers encounter.
+Let's consider this common pitfall that many Python programmers encounter.

 ```Python
 def append_to(element, to=[]):